From welcoming new clients to sending a client intake form, review the eight best practices in new client onboarding.

-The most common objection I hear when talking with others about new client onboarding is that is depersonalizes the client relationship, but that couldn’t be farther from the truth.
+The most common objection I hear when talking with others about new client onboarding is that it depersonalizes the client relationship, but that couldn’t be farther from the truth.
 The reality is that creating an onboarding system helps you care for your clients more consistently and provide better support.

-By carefully planning, organizing, and creating the information your clients need most at the start of the project upfront, you lower project management hours, reduce email back and forth, and eliminate stress because everything is taken care of for you.
+By carefully planning, organizing, and creating the information your clients need most at the start of the project upfront, you lower project management hours, reduce email back-and-forth, and eliminate stress because everything is taken care of for you.
 And, when you spend less time on administrative tasks, those value hours can be shifted to website strategy, customer journey mapping, conversion planning, design, and development.

 This is a huge win for your clients because: